GOP lawmakers hold California protest after 3 cancellations

 Instead, they held a protest outside City Hall in Riverside, where one of the events was canceled.
 An Anaheim spokesman had announced the latest cancellation hours before the rally was scheduled to begin.

-“Here’s what they need to understand,” Green told the crowd, according to the Press-Enterprise.
+“Here’s what they need to understand,” Greene told the crowd, according to the Press-Enterprise.
 “We’re going to put America first, we will not back down.”

 Gaetz spoke next, saying, “Do you know why they’re so afraid of Matt Gaetz and Marjorie Taylor Greene?
 Because we fight for you, not them," according to the newspaper.